BuskeeBusker/BuskeeBusker/docs/DP4/[DP4]MC2_BuskeeBusker_report.md

 * First select a date and a location to search (* Only March 25th and Daejeon is the option)
 * Press on map icon, where available, to see more about locational information
 * Pressing the “i” icon next to busker’s name provides detailed information about buskers.
-	*If you press “see more”, you will be redirected to busker’s page
+	* If you press “see more”, you will be redirected to busker’s page.
 #### (2) Feed tab
 * Not much features are available yet, as more buskers post, the more posts you will see in this tab
 * Transition between “recommended” and “hot now” is possible